Did you know that your version of Internet Explorer is out of date?

 Sadly, multiple Galapagos tortoise species have gone extinct, and others are threatened today.
 This is why breeding centres and research centres are so important in the Galapagos, to help re-populate areas that have been devastated by feral animals, such as goats, cats, rats and pigs.

 Spotting Galapagos giant tortoises in the wild is a real treat, and a rare experience.
-The habitat of virtually all of the wild tortoises is off limits to visitors, with a couple of exceptions.
+The habitat of virtually all of the wild tortoises is off limits to visitors, with a few exceptions.

 Where to see Wild Galapagos Tortoises